Lighthouses of Indonesia: Western Maluku

 * Pelabuhan Laut Dofa

 Date unknown.
 Active; focal plane about 23 m (75 ft); flashing white light.
 Approx. 20 m (66 ft) square skeletal tower painted white.
-Rengga Purnomo has a 2020 photo and a closeup, and a 2022 photo is available, but the tower is too new to appear in Bing's satellite view.
+Rengga Purnomo has a 2020 photo and a closeup, a 2022 photo is available, and Google has a satellite view.
 Located at a new port at Dofa on the west coast of Pulau Mangole.
 Site open, tower closed.
 Not listed by the Admiralty.

 Tanjung Falabisahaya

 Date unknown.
 Active; focal plane about 16 m (52 ft); green light, pattern unknown.
 Approx. 16 m (52 ft) square green skeletal tower on a square platform supported by piles.
-No photo available but Bing has a fuzzy satellite view.
+No photo available and the light is only a smudge in Bing's satellite view.
 Located at the edge of a reef on the west side of the entrance to the bay leading to Falabisahaya.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty Q1601.168.

 * Falabisahaya (Pulau Mangole)

 Date unknown.
 Active; focal plane about 23 m (75 ft); flashing white light.
-Approx. 20 m (66 ft) square skeletal tower painted white.
-Hidayat Syamsi's 2018 photo is at right, Giga Nusantara has a November 2016 photo, and Google has a satellite view.
+Approx. 20 m (66 ft) square skeletal tower painted white. is Gerard Moloney's 2024 photo at right, Ahmad Safar has a 2022 photo, Hidayat Syamsi has a 2018 photo, and Google has a satellite view and a closeup street view.
 Located at the foot of the pier in Falabisahaya harbor on the central north coast of Pulau Mangole.
 Site open, tower closed.
 Admiralty Q1601.165.

 Pulau Pastabulu